EstherFM143/Digital-techniques2/README.md

 by 2 is equivalent to a right shift operation in binary arithmetic.
 These requirements were integral to the design and functionality of the microprocessor CPU core.

+Report files will be displayed upon request.
+Lab and project input files are available.